fmtayag/Yukon-Escape/readme.txt

 	- Alarm downloaded from fesliyanstudios.com

 -------------------------------------------------
+Update 1.0.3
+- Made the code prettier to look at
+- Made the intro to menu transition much more smoother
+- Added "new hi-score" notice to the game over screen if the player surpasses their hi-score

 Update 1.0.2
 - Changed the pacing of the game so that it is more forgiving for new players
 - Added dev logo screen